Accounting/Finance/General Management/Management/Marketing/Strategy & Organizational Management/Supply Chain & Information Analytics

 Fall 2013 – Summer 2018

 ENGL 10600 or ENGL 10800 or SCLA 10100

 If you are on a previous plan of study you can view the required MAI courses for your major here

 - Complete all MAI courses with a minimum MAI GPA of 3.00

 - Have a Cumulative GPA of 2.50 or higher

 - Achieve a C- or higher in all MAI and Management courses

 General MAI and Upper Division (UD) Information

-- MAI courses with grades of "F" cannot be replaced by a transfer course
+- MAI courses completed with a letter grade from Purdue cannot be replaced by a transfer course

 Commonly used terms